indexsupply/golden-axe/fe/src/static/docs/index.md

 ### Cursor {#cursor}

-The cusror enables synchronization between your app and the Index Supply API.
+The cursor enables synchronization between your app and the Index Supply API.
 When you make a request without a cursor, the query will be executed on all indexed blocks available to Index Supply.
 The [Response](#response) will contain a `cursor` string mapping the chains referenced in the query and the latest `block_height` of the referenced chain at the time of query execution.

 For example